 February 29th only comes once every four years, and it’s almost here!
-Leap year is usually not on a teacher ‘s radar, but really it can be a lot of fun.
+Leap year is usually not on a teacher’s radar, but it can be a lot of fun for kids.

 Leap Year Time Capsule

-Well, I thought it would be fun to make a leap year time capsule with my first graders this year.
-I made up this little questionnaire and I plant to have them fill it out next Monday.
+Well, I thought it would be fun to make a leap year time capsule with my kindergarten class this year.
+I made up this little questionnaire and I plan to have them fill it out on February 29th.
 I am going to ask for paper towel rolls to be donated.
-The plan is to roll them up, put the time capsule in the tube and then wrap the tube up.
-The last thing will be to tuck the tube away until 2020!
-Grab your freebie below.
+The plan is to roll them up, put the time capsule in the tube, and then wrap the tube up.
+The last thing will be to tuck the tube away until the next leap year!
+Grab your freebie here.

 Do you do anything for leap year?
 What are some of your favorite activities?